 Remember the bottom line.
 Unless you have some kind of medical situation going on getting sore after you do something it’s just nature‘s way of telling you to review what you’re doing and how you’re doing.

-Have you ever noticed if you’ve ever watched a boxing match… That when he announcer is talking about who’s in the corner blah blah blah… The two boxers are usually just kind of punching out the air moving around at the waist bobbing and leaving, etc. They get warmed up first period and then when the bell rings they beat the tar out of each other.
+Have you ever noticed if you’ve ever watched a boxing match… That when he announcer is talking about who’s in the corner blah blah blah… The two boxers are usually just kind of punching out the air moving around at the waist bobbing and weaving, etc. They get warmed up first period and then when the bell rings they beat the tar out of each other.

 Yo-yo is pretty much diametrically opposite of boxing.
 In boxing you’re fighting an opponent.
 It’s you against somebody else.

-And throwing yo-yos, you need to become one with the yo-yo.
+When throwing yo-yos, you need to become one with the yo-yo.
 The yo-yo flows at the end of the string.
 But you are the flow master.
 You create the flow.

 And then when you watch the real hard-core guys, you see no jerky movements.